E-commerce

 When a test is worth it

-When it is better to fix it directly
+When it’s better to fix it directly

-Safeguards to follow
+The guardrails to follow

-• Repeat purchase : do acquired customers come back or not?
+Repeat purchase: do acquired customers come back or not?

 The right trade-off

-A lever for conversion and learning
+A conversion and learning lever

-The questions asked in the conversational channel also serve as raw material for the roadmap: if the same objections come up every week, they should inform your pages, product sheets, FAQs, and CRO choices.
+Questions asked in the conversational channel also serve as raw material for the roadmap: if the same objections come up every week, they should inform your pages, product sheets, FAQs, and CRO choices.

-1. Check traffic: is the acquisition promise aligned with the landing page?
+Check traffic: is the acquisition promise aligned with the landing page?

-2. Look at the pages that drive revenue: product pages, cart, checkout, offer pages.
+Look at the pages that drive revenue: product pages, cart, checkout, offer pages.

-5. Add a short learning loop: data, tickets, sessions, decisions.
+Add a short learning loop: data, tickets, sessions, decisions.

 If you only have one project to start this week, choose the one that combines three criteria: high impact, already visible friction, and reasonable effort.
 In many stores, that project is neither the logo nor the homepage.
 It's a decision area much closer to the sale.